How to watch Italian Serie A football live

 Where to catch all the action in the race for the scudetto

 Once regarded as the best club football competition in the world, the Italian Serie A’s crown has slipped a little thanks to the English Premier League and Spanish LaLiga.
-Obviously, a major element of that is down to the EPL essentially being a playground for billionaires, but still.
+Obviously, a major element of that is down to the English Premier League essentially being a playground for billionaires.
+The Premier League also enjoys a pretty strong global fanbase.
 Back in the 1980s and 1990s, clubs like AC Milan and Juventus ruled the continent and attracted the world’s most elite players.
 But now, it’s been 12 years since an Italian team won the Champion’s League.

-Here’s how to watch Serie A games in the UK, Europe and USA.
+Here’s how to watch it the US, UK and Europe.

 The 2022/23 Serie A season – the 121st since the competition began – started on 13 August 2022, and the final match day will be 4 June 2023.
 The season is longer than usual, owing to the extended mid-season break that took place to accommodate the 2022 FIFA World Cup.